101 Best Things to Do on Oʻahu, Hawaiʻi

 Kapālama Ridge Trail

-41. Maunawili Falls Trail [Temporarily CLOSED]
+40. Maunawili Falls Trail

 Maunawili Falls

-42. Mokoliʻi (Chinaman’s Hat) - Kayak & Hike
+41. Mokoliʻi (Chinaman’s Hat) - Kayak & Hike

 Mokoliʻi, more commonly known as Chinaman’s Hat, is a small islet located right offshore from Kualoa Regional Park near the tours on Kualoa Ranch.

-That being said, Mokoliʻi is one of the best east Oʻahu islands to kayak to, but there is a lot to know before making trip if it’s your first time!
+That said, Mokoliʻi is one of the best east Oʻahu islands to kayak to, but there is a lot to know before making trip if it’s your first time!

 Therefore, I highly recommend reading my separate article to learn more about how to get to the island, as well as how to rent a kayak to get to Mokoliʻi.